Chance HOLLAND, et

 fragrance, an ingredient of a flavor or fragrance, binders,

-texturizers, humectants, pH control agents, acidulants, leavening
+texturizers, humectants, pH control agents, acidulants,

-agents, anti-caking agents, antifungal agents, antimicrobial
+leavening agents, anti-caking agents, antifungal agents,

-source, for example, UV light.
+appropriate light source, for example, UV light.

 [0080] In some embodiments, any of the plant extract composition